blackstrype/quarkus-microservices-training/labs/lab_7_messaging_sagas.md

 Instead of immediately fetching station details when a `TrainStop` is created, your `train-line-service` will now initiate a SAGA.
 It will persist the initial stop and send a message to request the station details.
 A separate consumer will process this request, interact with the `station-service`, and complete the `TrainStop` data asynchronously.
 This makes your service more resilient and responsive.

 ![SAGA Choreography Diagram](./images/Lab_7_TrainStop_SAGA.drawio.png)

 ## Prerequisites

-- A running instance of an amqp-compatible messaging broker
+- A running instance of a kafka messaging broker
 - Your Quarkus project from the end of Lab 6 (tag solution_lab_6_insecure).
-- You have configured your `application.properties` with the connection details for your Azure Service Bus namespace.
+- You have configured your `application.properties` with the connection details for your messaging broker.
 - You have started up your local stack (run `./quarkus-microservices-stack/start-lab-7.)

 ---

-## Part 1: The SAGA Trigger (The API Endpoint)
+## Part 1: The Feature Toggle

 ### Objective
 Create the initial API endpoint that starts the SAGA.
 The `POST /stops` endpoint will be modified to produce a message instead of synchronously calling the `station-service`.